-Figure 1.3: Example site at the center of an area source, with potential earthquakes at zero distance from the site.
+Figure 2.2: Example site at the center of an area source, with potential earthquakes at zero distance from the site.

-1.2.2 Variability of ground motion intensity for a given earthquake event
+2.1.2 Variability of ground motion intensity

 While the choice of a "worst-case" earthquake can be difficult and subjective, as discussed in the previous section, an even greater problem with deterministic hazard analysis is the choice of worst-case ground motion intensity associated with that earthquake.
-The response spectra plotted in Figure 1.2 are the median1 spectra predicted by empirical models calibrated to recorded ground motions.
+The response spectra plotted in Figure 2.1 are the median 1 spectra predicted by empirical models calibrated to recorded ground motions.
 But recorded ground motions show a very large amount of scatter around those median predictions.
-By definition, the median predictions shown in Figure 1.2b are exceeded in 50% of observed ground motions having the given magnitudes and distances.
+By definition, the median predictions shown in Figure 2.1b are exceeded in 50% of observed ground